Visual Communication and Design Units 3 and 4

 - an ability to draw from observation.

-Students who have some background in instrumental drawing will have an advantage.
+Students who have some background in technical drawing and using design software will have an advantage.

 What skills do you develop?